ajaykarwal/ajaykarwal-v7/content/posts/2020-02-27-how-to-add-css.md

 ---
 template: post
 date: 2020-02-27
-title: "Three methods for adding css to your website"
+title: "Three methods for adding CSS to your website"
 featuredImage: "../images/how-to-add-css-to-website.jpg"
 slug: how-to-add-css
 categories:
   - Code
 tags:
   - css
+  - basics
 ---

-There are multiple ways to write CSS for your website and the method you choose may vary depending on your chosen CMS or framework, but essentially it boils down to one of the following methods.
+There are multiple ways to write <abbr title="Cascading Style Sheet">CSS</abbr> for your website and the method you choose may vary depending on your chosen CMS or framework, but essentially it boils down to one of the following methods.

 - [Inline Styles](#Inline-Styles)
 - [Style Tag](#Style-Tag)